Fix Pothos Not Bushy & Boost Leaf Density

 Pothos plants are a favorite for indoor gardeners, thanks to their vibrant green leaves and forgiving nature.
 They can survive in low light and tolerate irregular watering, which makes them perfect for busy plant lovers.
 Yet, many gardeners face a frustrating problem: their pothos vines grow long but never appear full or bushy.

-Understanding Why Your Pothos Not Bushier
+Understanding Why Your Pothos Not Bushy

 Before you try solutions, it’s essential to identify what is limiting your pothos growth.
 Even healthy plants can appear stringy if one or more factors aren’t optimal.